com-480-data-visualization/com-480-project-ca_roille_aux_states/README.md

 </p>

 ### What unique contributions will we bring?
-As we have observed, our dataset currently lacks comprehensive visual representations.
+Our dataset currently lacks comprehensive visual representations.
 Our objective is to create insightful and impactful visualizations that not only enhance the understanding of the data but also highlight meaningful connections with pressing global issues, such as climate change.
-By designing clear, engaging, and data-driven visuals, we aim to make complex information more accessible and actionable.
+By designing clear, and data-driven visuals, we aim to make complex information more accessible.

 ### That’s all for now—looking forward to more analysis and visualizations in Milestone 2!